For most guys…men need a suit & tie.

 There's also the discovery of the ancient Areni-1 shoe (which is said to date back to 3500 BC) where proof of advanced lacing technology could be found.
 It actually had leather shoelaces designed to pass through slotted eyelets – which had been cut into the animal hide material.

-Dress Shoes: 2nd Ranking Factor – Amount Of Detail
+Formal Vs Casual Shoes: 2nd Ranking Factor – Amount Of Detail

 The general rule of formal wear is that less (simpler) is more.
 That's why the most formal dress shoes aren't supposed to look “busy” or filled with interesting, intricate detail.